benscarlson/howto/illustrator.md

 View -> Show Grid
 View -> Snap to Grid.
 Shift-Cmd-' to toggle

+### Pathfinder

+To make objects out of all intersecting regions of two or more obects Window -> Path -> Highlight objects -> Divide
+Note the objects are grouped.
+To move the individual objects, ungroup first

 ### unit conversion

 72 pts in one inch